UFC Fight Night: Holloway vs Oliveira: Predictions & Analysis

 A few statistical edges stand out.
 Stout throws significantly more leather — a 2.5 sig. strike per minute gap.
 Perez is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Stout has tighter striking defense, making opponents miss more often.

 The Pick: Frankie Perez over Sam Stout.
-This is essentially a pick'em.
-The model nudges toward Perez at 54%, but there's almost nothing separating these two.
+The model gives Perez a slight nod at 56% — this could easily go either way.
 The market and our model are aligned — the line looks fair.

 75%